kscott94/SeqFinder/README.md

 # SeqFinder

-### SeqFinder was origianly created to wrangle data to build sequence logos plots at specified genomic intervals and potentially identify conserved DNA/RNA sequence motifs.
-I had a list of hundreds of genomic positions that potentially shared sequence identity, but I needed an efficient way to query the sequence information surrounding each site.

-### SeqFinder is a set of commandline interfaced python3 scripts for finding genomic sequences at specified sequence positions.
-At the moment fasta_pull.py is not called from the commandline.
+### SeqFinder is a set of commandline interfaced python3 scripts for finding genomic sequences at specified sequence positions, mainly from the Thermococcus kodakarensis genome.

 Note: if the genome contains multiple chromosomes, split chromosomes into separate files.